marianafpereira/DevOps-23-24-JPE-1231845/CA2/Part2/README.md

 ![image example](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki/Project-Images-For-CA2-Part2#step-21)

-12. Finally, if everything is working as expected merge the branch to the main branch using the following command ```git merge --no-ff tut-basic-gradle```
+12. Finally, if everything is working as expected merge the branch to the main branch using the following command ```git merge --no-ff tut-basic-gradle``` and add the tag ca2-part2

 12.1 Refer to the provided image for guidance.